-As a part of my work as chaplain in Evergreen Catholic Schools, I spent a good part of the 2020-21 school year hosting a virtual Bible Study.
-Following along the structure laid out by Jeff Cavins’ in his “Great Adventure” Bible timeline, this study reads through the fourteen narrative books of the Bible: Genesis, Exodus, Numbers, Joshua, Judges, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, Ezra, Nehemiah, 1 Maccabees, Luke, and the Acts of the Apostles.
+Our study follows the structure laid out by Jeff Cavins’ in his “Great Adventure” Bible timeline.
+Simply put, we will read through the fourteen narrative books of the Bible: Genesis, Exodus, Numbers, Joshua, Judges, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, Ezra, Nehemiah, 1 Maccabees, Luke, and the Acts of the Apostles.

 The process for our study will be simple.

 First, I’ve split the fourteen books up so that, from Monday-Saturday each week, you’ll be asked to read two or three chapters from one of these fourteen books.
 On Sundays, I’d encourage you to focus on the Gospel for that Sunday’s Mass or use it to catch up on anything you didn’t get to in the week.
-I’ve posted weekly updates outlining what is being read from one week to another, which you can find here.
+The weekly reading assignments can be found on the main Bible Study page.

-Second, I’ll release videos throughout the study which will introduce each distinctive time period in which the story of our salvation is set.
-All of the videos are available on this playlist, the first of which is an introduction to the Bible:
+Second, I recorded brief videos that introduce each distinctive time period in which the story of our salvation is set.
+All of the videos are available on this playlist.
+The first of I’d like you to watch before beginning the study is an introduction to the Bible:

 And you read on from there.
 In addition to Jeff Cavins’ excellent work, I also used the following resources to prepare this study: